-1.1.1 The Regional Seas Programme was initiated by UNEP in 1974.
-Since then the governing council of UNEP has repeatedly endorsed a regional approach to the control of marine pollution and the management of marine and coastal resources and has requested the development of regional action plans.

-1.1.2 Following the report of a mission to the coastal States by a consultant appointed by UNEP the South Asia Seas region was established by UNEP in 1983 (Governing Council Decision 11/7).
+- 1.1.1 The Regional Seas Programme was initiated by UNEP in 1974.
+Since then the governing council of UNEP has repeatedly endorsed a regional approach to the control of marine pollution and the management of marine and coastal resources and has requested the development of regional action plans. - 1.1.2 Following the report of a mission to the coastal States by a consultant appointed by UNEP the South Asia Seas region was established by UNEP in 1983 (Governing Council Decision 11/7).
 It includes the marine and coastal areas of Bangladesh, India, Maldives, Pakistan and Sri Lanka.
-The region was included in the Regional Seas Programme in close collaboration with the South Asian Co-operative Environmental Programme (SACEP) and governments in the region.

-1.1.3 The International Convention on Oil Pollution Preparedness, Response and Cooperation, 1990 (OPRC) facilitates international co-operation and mutual assistance in preparing for and responding to a major oil pollution incident and encourages States to develop and maintain an adequate capability to deal with oil pollution emergencies.
+The region was included in the Regional Seas Programme in close collaboration with the South Asian Cooperative Environmental Programme (SACEP) and governments in the region. - 1.1.3 The International Convention on Oil Pollution Preparedness, Response and Co-operation, 1990 (OPRC) facilitates international co-operation and mutual assistance in preparing for and responding to a major oil pollution incident and encourages States to develop and maintain an adequate capability to deal with oil pollution emergencies.
 The basic obligation of this convention is for parties to establish a national system for responding promptly and effectively to oil pollution incidents which have, as a basic minimum, a national oil spill contingency plan, designated national authorities and operational focal points responsible for oil pollution preparedness and response, reporting and handling requests for assistance.
-In order to facilitate the operational aspects of oil spill monitoring and response, the OPRC Convention encourages parties to conclude bilateral or multilateral agreements for oil pollution preparedness and response.

-1.1.4 India and Pakistan are the only countries in the region to have ratified the OPRC 1990 Convention.
+In order to facilitate the operational aspects of oil spill monitoring and response, the OPRC Convention encourages parties to conclude bilateral or multilateral agreements for oil pollution preparedness and response. - 1.1.4 India and Pakistan are the only countries in the region to have ratified the OPRC 1990 Convention.
 In order to assist the countries to ratify and implement this convention, UNEP in 1995 adopted the project "Development and Implementation of National and Regional Oil Spill Contingency Planning" as one of the six priority projects in its South Asia Regional Seas Action Plan.
-Prior to the adoption of this Action Plan, a UNEP/UNDP/IMO mission conducted in 1989, compiled a South Asian Marine Pollution Emergency Action Plan which has not been up-dated since.

-1.1.5 The South Asia Co-operative Environment Programme (SACEP) and the IMO have now undertaken a jointly funded project to assist the region in developing a South Asian Regional Oil Spill Contingency Plan.
-A Regional Oil and Chemical Pollution Contingency Plan and other background documents were reviewed by a meeting of senior officials held in Colombo Sri Lanka 14th to 16th December 1999.
-The final Plan was then submitted to a "High Level Meeting" which approved it on the 6th December 2000 prior to its formal acceptance by the Government of Bangladesh, India, Maldives, Pakistan and Sri Lanka risks arise from non-tanker shipping, carriage of refined products, offshore exploration and production operations, and the transfer of oil cargoes at sea.
+Prior to the adoption of this Action Plan, a UNEP/UNDP/IMO mission conducted in 1989, compiled a South Asian Marine Pollution Emergency Action Plan which has not been up-dated since. - 1.1.5 The South Asia Co-operative Environment Programme (SACEP) and the IMO have now undertaken a jointly funded project to assist the region in developing a South Asian Regional Oil Spill Contingency Plan.
+A draft regional oil spill contingency plan and other background documents were reviewed by a meeting of senior officials held in Colombo Sri Lanka 14th to 16th December 1999.
+The final Plan was then submitted to a "High Level Meeting" which approved it on the 6th December 2000 prior to its formal acceptance by the Government of Bangladesh, India, Maldives, Pakistan and Sri Lanka